All Episodes

 Does he even know what America First means in terms of its historical context of World War II?

-Or is he just out there using a phrase America first because he's appealing to a brain-dead bunch of voters, which is how the establishment looks at Trump supporters.
+Or is he just out there using a phrase, America First, because he's appealing to a brain-dead bunch of voters, which is how the establishment looks at Trump supporters.

-If the if the people who occupy the learned and elite foreign policy corridors go overboard on this America first business.
+If the people who occupy the learned and elite foreign policy corridors go overboard on this America First business, it's not going to separate Trump supporters from Trump.

-This is the attempt to insinuate that Trump doesn't care about the Nazis, that's how they're going to hear it.
+This is the attempt to insinuate that Trump doesn't care about the Nazis, and that's how they're going to hear it.

 And it's just going to cement them even tighter to Trump.